-Policy R2 recognises that the re-use of rural buildings for commercial purposes is 8.8.10 preferable to that of residential uses in line with Planning Policy Statement 7 and sets out the criteria for the re-use of these buildings.
-It takes account of local circumstances and the need to safeguard rural buildings that are judged to be of particular merit in terms of architectural, historical importance or their contribution to local character in accordance with Planning Policy Statement 7.
+8.8.10 Policy R2 recognises that the re-use of rural buildings for commercial purposes is preferable to that of residential uses and sets out the criteria for the re-use of these buildings.
+It takes account of local circumstances and the need to safeguard rural buildings that are judged to be of particular merit in terms of architectural, historical importance or their contribution to local character.
 It provides policy recognition that in certain circumstance agricultural or commercial use may no longer be financially viable for a rural building and places a requirement for this to be demonstrated through a marketing exercise.
 Where a marketing exercise is required this should examine the state of the building and its potential for future uses, as well as providing evidence of marketing that has been undertaken and of interest for agricultural or commercial uses.
 The policy also recognises that there are circumstances where a rural building may be unsuitable for commercial use, i.e. if it is incompatible with an adjacent residential use; if the form, bulk or design of building does not lend itself to a commercial use; or if it would cause unacceptable traffic or environmental problems.
 If it can be successfully demonstrated that an agricultural or commercial use may not be financially viable or that a commercial use would be unsuitable, then conversion for residential use will only be acceptable where it enables a the provision of affordable housing or helps to meet an identified local need in a sustainable location which cannot be met elsewhere or where conversion to residential use would enable a building of particular merit to be safeguarded.
 This is to ensure that, due to the large number of rural buildings, residential conversion is not permitted where it would undermine the overall development approach for the District in terms of creating an oversupply of housing outside of existing settlements.